website

 Whether you enjoy the simplicity of loose-leaf teas, the convenience of tea bags, or the artistry of hand-crafted blends, the world of tea is vast and diverse.
 Every cup tells a story, reflecting the climate, soil, and craftsmanship that go into producing each unique variety.

 If you’re a tea enthusiast eager to expand your knowledge or someone just beginning to explore this fascinating beverage, this guide will introduce you to a wide range of teas.
-We’ll cover 100 types of tea, including the top 10 types of tea, to give you a broad perspective on what’s available.
-From classic and well-loved options to rare and exotic brews, this tea names list will help you discover new favorites and deepen your appreciation for the art of tea.

 Whether you’re looking for popular teas that are enjoyed worldwide or want to learn about lesser-known varieties, this list of teas will serve as your ultimate reference, making it easier to navigate the world of tea with confidence and curiosity.

-Top 10 Types of Tea
+Top 10 Categories of Tea

 These popular teas are a great starting point, but there are many more varieties to explore.
 Below, we present a tea names list featuring 100 types of tea categorized by their type.